-Eunoia is Greek word meaning "beautiful thinking".
+Eunoia is a Greek word meaning "beautiful thinking".
 It is also the title of a univocal lipogram in five parts by the contemporary/experimental Canadian poet Christian Bök.

 Awkward grammar appals a craftsman.